ICE 3: Ripple-Carry Adder#

 The objectives of this in-class exercise are for you to:

-Implement and test a full adder with half-adders using VDHL
+Implement and test a ripple-carry adder with full adders using VDHL

 Employ a